manishrps/mslearn-dp100/instructions/01-create-a-workspace.md

     > **Note**: When you create an Azure Machine Learning workspace, you can use some advanced options to restrict access through a *private endpoint* and specify custom keys for data encryption.
 We won't use these options in this exercise - but you should be aware of them!

+2. Click on **Review+create**

-2. When the workspace and its associated resources have been created, view the workspace in the portal.
+3. When the workspace and its associated resources have been created, view the workspace in the portal.

 ## Explore Azure Machine Learning studio